On Ben’s view on how to fix the Legislature

-Ben posted in his blog today (2011 Editorial note, over the years Ben eventually Abandoned his blog and the original post is gone, you can see a copy of Ben’s original article on the Wayback machine on the Internet Archive here.)about a plan on how to “fix” the United States Legislative Branch by getting rid of the Senate.
-In his view the Senate makes representation unfair because since each state gets 2 senators, in some states, like Alaska, the senator represents a lot less people then a senator from other states, like California.
-I must say I disagree with his assesment on the health of our checks and balances system, and here’s why.
+Ben posted on his blog today about a plan on how to “fix” the United States Legislative Branch by getting rid of the Senate.
+In his view, the Senate makes representation unfair because since each state gets two senators, in some states, like Alaska, the senator represents a lot fewer people than a senator from other states, like California.
+I must say I disagree with his assessment on the health of our checks and balances system, and here’s why.

 Ok, according to Ben’s blog entry: